Weight Control & Weight Loss: The Role Steam May Play in Your Health Journey

 Stress management.
 The research is clear: Stress leads to weight gain, mostly due to the stress hormone cortisol, also known as the “fight-or-flight” hormone.
 In fact, stress and inflammation contributes to numerous chronic health problems, with weight gain just one of them.
 Controlling stress is essential if you’re going to achieve a successful wellness lifestyle and a slim waistline.

-How steam therapy may help: Visits to the steam room have been shown to have notable effects on helping you reduce harmful hormones, including cortisol, while increasing the release of neurochemicals that promote relaxation.
+How steam therapy may help: Visits to the steam room have been shown in some people to have notable effects on helping you reduce harmful hormones, including cortisol, while increasing the release of neurochemicals that promote relaxation.

 Not only might steam therapy help you reduce cortisol, it may help increase endorphins, the “feel good” hormone, that is commonly released after a bout of exercise.
 Thermal therapy has also been shown to relieve mild symptoms of depression, while promoting feelings of well-being.